felamaslen/budget/README.md

     - All external services are created by docker-compose

 - This is accessible at `http://localhost:3000` by default
+    - To set the port, change the `PORT` environment variable in `.env`

 #### Migrations / seeds: